terenceponce/jquery.tweet-linkify/README.md

 # jQuery Tweet Linkify

-This is a small jQuery plugin that transform @username texts into hyperlinks pointing to the actual Twitter profile as well as hyperlink texts into actual hyperlinks.
+This is a small jQuery plugin that transforms @username texts into hyperlinks pointing to the actual Twitter profile as well as hyperlink texts into actual hyperlinks.

 The hyperlink text transforming was based off of jLinker.js by Michalis Tzikas and Vasilis Lolos.